robvanaarle/php-object-seam/README.md

 $foo->seam()->overrideStatic('publicOrProtectedStaticMethod', 9);
 ```

-This can be used for 'Subclass and override' with the goal altering behaviour of a public or protected static method.

 ### Override public or protected property hook
 Overridden property hooks are executed in the scope of the object seam class.